Ruby-Starter-Kits/Docker-Bridgetown-Generator/README.md

 # Docker Bridgetown Installer

-_Warning: This is a proof of concept repo_
+_Warning: This is a proof of concept repo to experiment with new install approaches_

 A quick start for running [Bridgetown](https://www.bridgetownrb.com/) with Docker.